MariaHelgaGriz/Clothes_Collection/README.md

 Testing:
 Run Django project using python manage.py runserver.
-Access the application in a web browser, log in if necessary, and test the edit and delete features.
+Access the application in a web browser.